 Head lice can be spread whenever there is direct contact of the head or hair with an infested individual.
 Lice can also be spread through the sharing of personal articles like hats, towels, brushes, helmets, hair ties, etc. There is also a possibility of spreading head lice via a pillow, headrest or similar items.

 Lice dislike dry heat.
-Place clothes, hats, towels, etc. in a hot dryer (150 degrees) for twenty minutes, which should kill lice and their eggs.
+Place clothes, hats, towels, etc. in a hot dryer (150 degrees) for twenty minutes, which should kill lice and their nits.

 DO Vacuum The Home

 Vacuuming Is best.
 Vacuuming is the safest and most effective way to remove lice or fallen hairs with attached nits from upholstered furniture, rugs, stuffed animals, the interior of cars, etc.

 Some entomologists believe that you do not have to clean the home environment at all because head lice die very quickly once they are off the human head (24-48 hours), are very slow moving off the head, while nits need a human blood meal within 45 minutes of hatching to survive.

 That said, most people are not comfortable unless they do some cleaning of the home environment.

 Head lice are human parasites and require human blood to survive.
 They are not environmental pests so pesticidal sprays for furniture and bedding are unnecessary and a serious risk to health.
 Vacuuming is the safest and best way to remove lice (see “Do Vacuum the Home”).

 DO NOT Repeat Lice Chemical Treatments More Than 3 Times

 If you have used a pediculicide correctly and still have live lice or new nits, you probably have a persistent case of head lice.
 Persistent head lice is defined as three incidents of live lice found over a 6-week period and are commonly referred to as Super Lice.